How To Wash Microfiber

 Use an adequate detergent

 Choosing the correct detergent to wash your microfiber cloths with is very important.
 To reduce damage and extend the life of your towels it’s very important to choose a gentle detergent.
 It could be liquid or powdered detergent or even laundry pods, just be sure to use a gentle detergent.
-Natural and unscented detergents work better, since they are usually not as harsh as regular, mainstream laundry detergent.
+Unscented detergents work better, since they are usually not as harsh as regular, mainstream laundry detergent.

 Never use fabric softener when washing microfiber cloths, though!
 Fabric softener clogs the porous material, resulting in less effective cleaning of surfaces and reducing the life of your towels.
 Wash in any washer, with a gentle detergent, but never with fabric softener.